Access to building files

 - authorisation from the registered owner and personal identification.

 Paper files will only be held for five business days unless specified at the time of order.
+They can't be taken out of Building Advisory Services (BAS) offices.

 To view files that have been made digital and placed online, email all of the following to firstname.lastname@example.org: